-With good cooling, as outlined above, the cooling phase of the cycle can be minimized so that the part is solidified and easily ejected.
+With good cooling, as previously outlined, the cooling phase of the cycle can be minimized so that the part is solidified and easily ejected.

-Larger diameter sprues may still be soft and rubbery.
+Larger-diameter sprues may still be soft and rubbery.
 Additional cooling could be needed to prevent sprue sticking.
-Review "Mold design and construction" on page 7 for additional information.
+Review "Mold design and construction" for additional information.